-Another panel I’d love to be part of someday (are you listening, Writer’s Digest?).
+Another panel I’d love to be part of someday.
 This year’s discussion leaned business over craft, with trends, what different publisher imprints are looking for, and the growing (not fast enough) diversity in genre writing in the mix.
 Ruoxi Chen from TOR.com pulled back the curtain quite a bit.
 Good stuff.

 Storytelling Skills for Speakers: How to Present Like a Pro